trcummings/Materials-Editor-Widget/README.md

 - I did not implement a customized numerical input field to make the UI fully consistent with the mocks, nor did I write extensive input validation.

 Given more time I would be more than happy to, but within the constraints of the assignment, I decided against it.
 Right out of the gates I had decided that if I couldn't style webkit's date-picker and number field, I was not going to bother with it.
 Luckily, replacing the icon for the date-picker was relatively easy.
 Unfortunately, all I could easily do with the number input was to always show the arrows, and add a small justification between the numbers and the arrows to provide some padding.
-In my experience, this could take a full day of work.
+In my experience with React, this could take more than one full day of work to create a robust and customizable one at parity with the HTML standard.

 With respect to input validation and form handling in general, when I started out with programming, they told me "Never roll your own crypto" (unless you're a cryptographer).
 To that I would like to add "Don't bother to write your own form handlers" (unless it's your job).
-Just use something like Formik.
+If you're using React, just use something like Formik.

 - I did not implement true error handling if the backend is down.